Add Scopes/Permissions to Call Identity Provider APIs

-Once user is logged in, you can get the user profile and then the associated
+Once a user is logged in, you can get their user profile and then the associated

-accessToken to call the Identity Provider APIs as described in: Call an Identity Provider API
+accessToken to call the Identity Provider (IdP) APIs as described in Call an Identity Provider API.

 However, if you are receiving